-The principle of the control technique remains the same with the preventive SIME, but its application has the following important differences (Zhang et al., 1997; Ernst et al., 1998; Ernst and Pavella, 2000; Pavella et al., 2000a).
+The principle of the control technique remains the same with the preventive SIME, but its application has the following important differences (Zhang et al. 1997; Ernst et al. 1998; Ernst and Pavella 2000; Pavella et al. 2000a):

-- The information about the multi-machine system is provided by real-time measurements rather than T-D simulations. - The generation shift from critical machines is made here by shedding generation that is not compensated by a generation increase on non-critical machines (at least at the very first instants following the control action). - The system status (unstable margin and critical machines) is predicted rather than assessed along the system transient trajectory.

-The resulting practical procedure is summarized below.
+- The information about the multi-machine system is provided by real-time measurements rather than T-D simulations. - The generation shift from critical machines is made here by shedding generation that is not compensated by a generation increase on noncritical machines (at least at the very first instants following the control action). - The system status (unstable margin and critical machines) is predicted rather than assessed along the system transient trajectory. - The resulting practical procedure is summarized below.

-3.3.1 Predictive Transient Stability Assessment
+5.3.3.1 Predictive Transient Stability Assessment

-The prediction relies on real-time measurements, acquired at regular time steps, $t_i$ .
-The procedure consists of the following steps.
+The prediction relies on real-time measurements, acquired at regular time steps, t_i .
+The procedure consists of the following steps:

-a) Predicting the OMIB structure: use a Taylor series expansion to predict (say, 100 ms ahead), the individual machines' rotor angles; rank the machines according to their angles, identify the largest angular distance between two successive machines and declare those above this distance to be the "candidate critical machines", the remaining ones being the
+- Predicting the OMIB structure: Use a Taylor series expansion to predict (say, 100 ms ahead) the individual machines' rotor angles; rank the machines according to their angles, identify the largest angular distance between two successive machines, and declare those above this distance to be the "candidate critical machines," the remaining ones being the "candidate noncritical machines."
+The suitable aggregation of these machines provides the "candidate OMIB." - 2.
+Predicting the $P_a \delta$ curve: Compute the parameters of this "candidate OMIB," and in particular its accelerating power and rotor angle, P_a and δ , using three successive data sets acquired for the three different times. - 3.
+Predicting instability: Determine whether the OMIB reaches the unstable conditions (1).

-- "candidate non-critical machines".
-The suitable aggregation of these machines provides the "candidate OMIB". - b) Predicting the $P_a$ $\delta$ curve: compute the parameters of this "candidate OMIB", and in particular its accelerating power and rotor angle, $P_a$ and $\delta$ , using three successive data sets acquired for the three different times. - c) Predicting instability: determine whether the OMIB reaches the unstable conditions (1). - If not, repeat steps (a) to (c) using new measurements sets. - If yes, the candidate OMIB is the critical one, for which the method computes successively the unstable angle $\delta_u$ , the corresponding time to instability, $t_u$ , and the unstable margin expressed by (2). - d) Validity test.
-Observing that under given stability conditions the value of the (negative) margin should be constant, whatever the time step, provides a handy validity test: it consists of pursuing the above computations until reaching an (almost) constant margin value.
+If not, repeat steps (a) to (c) using new measurement sets.

+If yes, the candidate OMIB is the critical one, for which the method computes successively the unstable angle δ_u , the corresponding time to instability, t_u , and the unstable margin expressed by (2).

+4. Validity test: Observing that under given stability conditions the value of the (negative) margin should be constant, whatever the time step, provides a handy validity test: It consists of pursuing the above computations until reaching an (almost) constant margin value.

-3.3.2 Salient Features
+5.3.3.2 Salient Features

 The method uses real-time measurements acquired at regular time intervals and aims at controlling the system in less than, say, 500 ms after the contingency inception and its clearance.
 The prediction phase starts after detecting an anomaly (contingency occurrence) and its clearance by means of protective relays.
 Note that this prediction does not imply identification of the contingency (location, type, etc.).
 The prediction is possible thanks to the use of the OMIB transformation; predicting the behavior (accelerating power) of all of the system machines would have led to totally unreliable results.

-There may be a tradeoff between the above mentioned validation test and time to instability: the shorter this time, the earlier the corrective action should be taken, possibly before complete convergence of the validation test.
+There may be a tradeoff between the above-mentioned validation test and time to instability: The shorter this time, the earlier the corrective action should be taken, possibly before complete convergence of the validation test.

-3.3.3 Structure of the Emergency Control Scheme
+5.3.3.3 Structure of the Emergency Control Scheme